 Shirahama raised awareness about the sea pollution problem among locals.
 New trash keeps getting washed ashore every day, but now, islanders schedule monthly beach clean-ups to preserve the beauty of Ojika’s beaches.
 Here, at Ojika Island Tourism, we also love Ojika’s sea and nature dearly, and to help out with a newly established SDGs movement in Ojika we have released a beach cleanup kit.

 At the beach, you will find a shaded space that is decorated with colorful art made from sea debris.
-Here you can even find swings, one of which was washed ashore!
+Here you can even find swings, one of which was washed ashore and then put to use again.
 Please note that there are no toilets at Shirahama.
 There is a shower room with running water.
-However, Shirahama is not an official public beach of Ojika town, and all the facilities are managed by local volunteers (mainly by the man who started the beach clean-up movement).
+However, Shirahama is not a public beach officially, and all the facilities are managed by local volunteers (mainly by the man who started the beach clean-up movement).

 Page link: https://ojikajima.jp/en/travel/see/15753.html

 Goryo cliff is thought to be the remains of a former volcano crater.
 At the bottom of the cliff, you will find a white-sand beach and the whole place is absolutely breathtaking.